KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 ------------------------------------------------------------------------------------------------------------------------
 As seen above, the addition of a widget can be done either through the icon displayed from the sheet of a dashboard or from the appropriate button appearing in the upper right bar.
-In both cases, a palette containing the entire range of available widgets will be shown.
+When clicking a palette containing the entire range of available widgets will be shown.
 Simply click the desired one for popping up the widget editor.
 A widget's editor normally has two sections, one for the *Data* management (not available i.e. for the *Image* widget) and another for the *Settings* containing the list properties that can vary from one widget to another.
 The below table shows an example of how the *Data* and the *Settings* sections appear for a *Text* widget.
 In case of i.e. an *Image*